 For instance, the AMD B550 chipset motherboard, like the ASUS ROG Strix B550 Gaming, has the first PCIe x16 slot operating at V4.0 and the rest working at V3.0.

 On top of that, some boards may not have any labeling for the PCIe version.

 If that is the case with yours, then you can take this opportunity to find the board’s model number label, which can most certainly be found on it physically; you will need the model name of your board for the following method.

 3. Checking with the Manufacturer – The Most Recommended Method

 The best method, in my opinion, is to check the PCIe version by visiting the manufacturer’s website, as this gives you the most comprehensive details regarding the PCIe version of the slots on your motherboard.

 You will need to know the make and model of your motherboard.

-As mentioned above, you can find out the make and model by physically checking the motherboard for the model number label, or by accessing System Information (type msinfo64.exe in the Search Bar after pressing Windows button).
+As mentioned above, you can find the make and model by physically checking the motherboard for the model number label or accessing System Information (type msinfo64.exe in the Search Bar after pressing the Windows button).

-With the model number in hand, finding your board on the manufacturer’s product page should be fairly easy.
-Just Google the model number and visit the relevant spec sheet page for your board.
+With the model number in hand, finding your board on the manufacturer’s product page should be pretty straightforward.
+Just Google the model number and visit your board’s relevant spec sheet page.

-There, you will find detailed information about the PCIe slots and the version each and every slot conforms to.
+You will find detailed information about the PCIe slots and the version every slot conforms to.
 You will also get to know their generation along with other important information.